gvwilson/sensibleadventures/wrestler/wrestler.md

 I feinted to the left, then stepped back and leaned into his lunge.
 The sword slid easily through the parka, through my chest, and out my back.
-Argusson screamed in terror as the hood fell back from my rotted features.
+Argasdottir screamed in terror as the hood fell back from my rotted features.

 "Too late," he heard me whisper as my fleshless hands wrung his neck.